-The discount rate of 3.58% was based on a yield for 20-year tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.

-Mortality rates were RP-2014 Headcount Weighted Mortality Table projected generationally with MP-2017 from the central year.
+- The actuarial method used is the entry age normal -level percentage of payroll. - The discount rate of 3.87% was based on a yield for 20-year tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher. - Mortality rates used were PUB-2010 Headcount Weighted Mortality Table, Teachers and General Classification projected generationally with MP-2018.